LaSStiK/CarND/TrafficSign Project/Traffic Sign Classifier.md

 | Priority road         | Priority road  							    |

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
+Accuracy 0.6 is bellow of test accuracy 0.942 so model has issues and need to improve.
 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 15th cell of the Ipython notebook.